I’m sitting on my Yoga mat in a lotus position, eyes closed, hands in Anjali Mudra, letting my mantra for the day wash over me.

 I have learned from experience that a big part of being a leader is having the courage to bare your soul as well, or at least having the courage to be vulnerable because that’s what makes you relatable within your sphere of influence.

 So here goes: I had an Endo flare-up last week, and it left me feeling battered from the inside out.
 Let me back up a sec for you.
 I was diagnosed with Endometriosis six years ago, after years of chronic pelvic pain and unexplained women’s health challenges.
 Endometriosis is a gynecological medical condition in which cells from the lining of the uterus (endometrium) appear and flourish outside the uterine cavity, most commonly on the ovaries.
 Its most common symptoms are pelvic pain and/or abnormally severe period cramps.
-In the past year, I’ve been working with a naturopathic doctor to balance my hormones, heal my Endometriosis and food allergies and restore my body to health, all while running a business.
+In the past year, I’ve been working with a naturopathic doctor (who also provides treatments for children with autism) to balance my hormones, heal my Endometriosis and food allergies and restore my body to health, all while running a business.
 I’ve witnessed so many positive changes in my body over the past year using alternative and natural treatments that I thought all the pain was behind me for good.
 I began to forget.
 And then it happened on Monday, the day before Pay Equity Day.

 I had a routine OBGYN appointment for an annual checkup (all the ladies know that’s code for a Pap test).
 As “luck” would have it, my period came that same day shortly before my appointment but my OBGYN was able to do the test anyway.
 I’ve read that having a Pap test can cause temporary discomfort in a healthy body, but for a woman with endometriosis, it can stir up inflammation that can lead to pain.
 By nightfall I was laying on the couch, curled up in a fetal position, pillow to my pelvic area, wincing in pain.